What is tuberculosis?

 Is there a treatment?

 Yes - for either TB infection or active TB disease, antibiotic therapy can be used.
 It's simpler to treat TB infection; INH taken for 6-9 months can be completely effective.
 This is called preventive treatment and is an optional program at McKinley Health Center, but is strongly recommended.
 Treatment for active TB disease involves taking several anti-tuberculosis drugs for 6-9 months, and possible initial confinement while considered infectious.
 Simultaneously, you have to eat nourishing food, have adequate rest, and follow other physician recommendations.
 Rarely, it may be necessary to surgically remove a severely damaged part of an organ.
 After successful treatment, you will need to undergo periodic checkups to ensure health.
-It is also the only way to check for re-exposure, because once a skin test is positive, it will always be positive.

 How is TB diagnosed?